-Passing through the Iberian peninsula and wondering how to spend your short stay in Spain?
+Passing through the Iberian peninsula and wondering how to spend your short stay in Spain alone?
 Calm down and wipe away the sweat from your forehead.
 With more than 30 busy airports and quite developed (finally) high-speed rail infrastructure, Spain is one of the best places for solo short escapes!
+Read what short trips options are out there for all people travelling to Spain alone.

 UPDATED: 14th June 2020